|To schedule an appointment for any of the services listed below, contact Career Services at career-servicesgordon.edu or 978.867.4275.|

 Provides you with guidance for informed decision-making about various career-related issues such as career exploration/choice, career-change, advancement or re-entry, and specific career/job search.

 Our staff helps students choose their academic majors by helping them assess their interests, skills, values, gifts and personality preferences.
-You will be able to explore careers of interest through various means, including resources in the Career Services Library, alumni contacts at Connections: A Student-Alumni Event, (the annual career exploration fair), and GordonLink–an online database of alumni who are willing to share career information with you.
+You will be able to explore careers of interest through various means, including resources in the Career Services Library, alumni contacts through career panels and networking events, and GordonLink—an online database of alumni who are willing to share career information with you.

 Job Search Advising

 Career Services will assist you to develop a customized and effective plan for your job search with an emphasis on networking through personal, professional and alumni contacts.

 Career Services staff will help you to identify graduate programs of interest, research program admissions requirements, and develop a plan for admission.
 In the Career Services Library you will find The Peterson’s Guides (which have a complete listing and description of all the graduate school programs in the U.S.), application/personal essay guides, graduate admission test information, study guides, and financial aid sources.
 You can view databases of graduate fellowships on our Graduate Fellowships page.

 In addition, each fall we host a Graduate and Professional School Fair that brings to campus representatives from 40–50 graduate programs.
 This provides students/alumni with an opportunity to meet face-to-face with school representatives and to gain additional information about numerous graduate programs of study.
 Current information about this fall event can be found at Graduate School Fair.